 Superannuation legislation, including the Superannuation Guarantee (Administration) Act 1992 (Cth), the Superannuation Guarantee Charge Act 1992 (Cth), the Superannuation Industry (Supervision) Act 1993 (Cth) and the Superannuation (Resolution of Complaints) Act 1993 (Cth), deals with the superannuation rights and obligations of employers and employees.
 Under superannuation legislation individual employees generally have the opportunity to choose their own superannuation fund.
-If an employee does not choose a superannuation fund, any superannuation fund nominated in the agreement covering the employee applies.
+If an employee does not choose a superannuation fund, any superannuation fund nominated in the agreement covering the employee applies The superannuation fund nominated in theagreement will offer a MySuper product.
+The default fund is the Health Employees Superannuation Trust of Australia (HESTA).